driskull/ds2020/OUTLINE.md

   - Here's an SDK sample using Swipe.
   - By swiping, layers are partially displayed which is great for comparing data.
 - Building on demo I just showed
-  - I've added multiple Swipes to it
+  - I've enhanced it by added multiple Swipes to it
   - Each layer now has it's own swipe, that moves as the page is scrolled.
   - As I move up and down, I can compare layers and see patterns
 - JSAPI widgets are also highly customizable